ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-design.md

 Day 2 scale-up and scale-down operations for adding and removing hosts to the management clusters and the stretch cluster are automatically selected to take place simultaneously in each of the two resource sites.
 This automatic maintenance of consistency across the management and stretch clusters is enforced and cannot be overridden.

-The following configuration with separate management and edge clusters is an IBM GTS Large style Mission Critical Workloads configuration.
+The following configuration with separate management and edge clusters is an IBM Global Technology Services (GTS) Large style Mission Critical Workloads configuration.
 The edge clusters must be deployed separately as day 2 operations in the user experience described below.

 ![A typical large Mission Critical Workloads deployment](../../images/mcv-lg-config.svg "A typical large Mission Critical Workloads deployment"){: caption="Figure 1.
 A typical large Mission Critical Workloads deployment" caption-side="bottom"}